dattasid/dattasid.github.io/README.md

 # Sid's Procedural Artwork projects
+Procedural Generation is making computer programs that create images or music.
+The program chooses randomly what to create, thus creating things that were not envisioned by the programmer.
+I create these programs to take care of my artistic urge, as I cannot draw but I can code.
+Any live demos have only been tested on the Chrome browser.

 ## Fantasy Map Generator
 [Live Demo](https://dattasid.github.io/MapSim.html)

+Creates a random world out of voronoi tesselation of a rectangle.
+Right now it creates mountains and seas similar to the result of plate techtonics and assigns them biome.
+The point of creating voronoi polygons is that eventually the map will be used for economic and political simulations.

+See a [Live Demo](https://dattasid.github.io/MapSim.html).
+The map has 10k or more SVG polygons and clicking and dragging may be slow.
+But the demo works on phones too.

 <img src="https://raw.githubusercontent.com/dattasid/MapSim/master/examples/map1.PNG"/>

 ## Procedural Wildflowers
 [Live demo](https://dattasid.github.io/flowers/flowers.html)

+I dont have a backyard, so I created a virtual garden that shows a new garden with new plants and flowers every time.

+See a [Live demo](https://dattasid.github.io/flowers/flowers.html).
+Sadly, this demo does not run on phones.

 <a href="https://raw.githubusercontent.com/dattasid/ProcFlower/master/examples/f8.png"><img width="400" src="https://raw.githubusercontent.com/dattasid/ProcFlower/master/examples/f8.png"></a>
 <a href="https://raw.githubusercontent.com/dattasid/ProcFlower/master/examples/f3.png"><img width="400" src="https://raw.githubusercontent.com/dattasid/ProcFlower/master/examples/f3.png"></a>